KonstantinSimeonov/tsx-control-statements/README.md

 ```

 ### Choose/When/Otherwise
 - Provides If/Else like conditional control.
-Currently transpiles to array of elements, the first of which will be renderd.
-    - Note: this will be changed to nested ternary operators in the future.
+Transpiles to nested ternary operators.

 ```tsx
 const RandomStuff = ({ str }: { str: string }) => (